 Ever since then, the phrase "Enoch was right" has been used by people as a shorthand to say that immigrants should be sent back to where they came from.
 Nigel Farage seems to think he was right and the Telegraph has run comment pieces asking when the Tories will admit that he was.

 But this adoration isn't confined to mainstream immigrant-bashers.
 Powell is still a hero of the far-right.
 An Enoch Powell Facebook page run by the extreme right-wing Traditional Britain group has several thousands likes.
-Another, asking if Powell was right and used to post a constant stream of the kind of updates common on any far-right page – racist memes and Daily Mail stories – again has thousands of likes.
-You can buy badges, T-shirts and fridge magnets emblazoned with the slogan "Enoch was right" and these are regularly seen at far-right demonstrations.
+Another one that posts a constant stream of the kind of updates common on any far-right page—racist memes and Daily Mail stories—also has thousands of likes.
+You can buy badges, T-shirts, and fridge magnets emblazoned with the slogan "Enoch was right" and these are regularly seen at far-right demonstrations.
 Neo-Nazi hardcore band, Of Wolves and Angels, sample recordings of Powell speeches heavily on their only LP.
-That feeling of idolising a star, to later have your hero accused of being a monster – that's how Britain's racist far-right must be feeling at the moment.
+That feeling of idolizing a star, to later have your hero accused of being a monster—that's how Britain's racist far-right must be feeling at the moment.

 This is all the more awkward given that the far-right love to pose as child sexual abuse vigilantes.
-Of course, there is no stretch of the political spectrum that doesn't think child abuse is vile, but the far-right articulate this revulsion in a particularly fervent but grim way.
-Rather that simply wanting to save children, their desire to "save" the white race from some dark menace is always bubbling just below the surface.
-"Hang paedo scum" has long been a slogan popular on the far-right – you can get it on pin badges.
-What better way to popularise the argument for the death penalty than by reminding people of paedophilia?
-Hands up who would defend the life of a paedophile in a political debate?
+Of course, there is no stretch of the political spectrum that doesn't think child abuse is vile, but the far-right articulate this revulsion in a particularly fervent and grim way.
+Rather than simply wanting to save children, their desire to "save" the white race from some dark menace that is always bubbling just below the surface.
+"Hang pedo scum" has long been a slogan popular on the far-right—you can get it on pin badges.
+What better way to popularize the argument for the death penalty than by reminding people of pedophilia?
+Hands up who would defend the life of a pedophile in a political debate?

-Given the far-right's supposed dedication to combating paedophilia, many have reacted to the allegations surrounding Powell with disbelief.
-The general consensus among the British far-right appears to be that they are untrue; they are being talked about as a smear on a great man who spoke the truth about immigration.
-Simon Heffer's article for the Daily Mail describing the allegations as a "monstrous lie" has been shared appreciatively by hundreds of racists on social media, including by fascist social media titans Britain First.
+Given the far-right's supposed dedication to combating pedophilia, many have reacted to the allegations surrounding Powell with disbelief.
+The general consensus among the British far-right appears to be that they are untrue.
+They are being talked about as a smear on a great man who spoke the truth about immigration.
+Simon Heffer's article for the Daily Mail, which described the allegations as a "monstrous lie" has been shared appreciatively by hundreds of racists on social media, including by fascist social media titans Britain First.

-I reached out to various British far-right organisations for comment on the allegations against their hero.
+I reached out to various British far-right organizations for comment on the allegations against their hero.
 Some didn't respond.
 Some said they would get back to me and haven't.
 The National Front said Enoch "sold out" after his big speech so they weren't too fussed about him anyway.
-Another organisation said, "How does fuck off sound?"
+Another organization said, "How does fuck off sound?"